tech-cow/snake/README.md

 </p>

-> A Refactoring Practice in Python
+> A Refactoring Attempt of Engineerman's Snake Game

 ## Dev Goals